 But then there’s a surprise!
 Illusions of movement may appear, dependent on figure/ground effects.

 As you will see in the movie, the fish-shaped tiles and the streaming textures within them are identical, except that some are one way up, the rest upside down.
 And yet the tiles seen one way up appear as “ground”, and stationary, whilst others, seen as “figure”, seem to drift in relation to them.
 At the end of the movie, I’ve introduced a colour difference between the figure and ground cells, to make the distinction clearer.

-The illusion is analogous to the experience you may have had on a train with another train alongside: through the window, it’s apparent the trains are moving in relation to one another, but unless you feel movement, it can be hard to be sure which train is moving.
-In this demo, the brain selects a set of cells at one orientation as “window” and another as “compartment”.
-But as with other figure ground illusions, figure and ground can “flip”, so that the whole pattern appears to change direction.
+The illusion is analogous to the experience you may have had on a stationary train with another train alongside.
+One of the trains begins to move, but unless you feel movement, it can be hard to be sure which train is moving, as you lookat the other train through the window.
+It’s a bit like that with this demo: the brain selects a set of cells at one orientation as “figure”, and they then appear to move in front of the cells at the other orientation, seen as “background”.
+But as with other figure/ground illusions, figure and ground can “flip”.
+The whole pattern then appears to change direction.

-However, I think this is a debut for digital kaleidoscopes enclosing streaming real world textures!
+I think this is also a debut for digital kaleidoscopes enclosing streaming real world textures!
 I’ll be adding more about them in a later post.

 Coral reef background image in the movie thanks to NOAA picture library.